victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 FIFO: First in, First out.

-We'll implement it using Singly Linked List under the hood.
-The left-most element (head) will be the first in queue, the right-most element (tail) will be the last in queue;
+We'll implement it using a Singly Linked List under the hood.
+The leftmost element (head) will be the first in queue, the right-most element (tail) will be the last in queue;

 ### Node

-Exactly the same of Singly Linked List and Stack.
+Exactly the same as Singly Linked List and Stack.

 ### Class with Constructor